Through education, awareness, and support, we strive to meet the needs of Acquired Brain Injury (ABI) survivors and their families.

 In case you don't hear it often enough, thank you!

 We go, depending on the weather for a nice walk, we're doing groceries and we're going for a cup of coffee.
 I usually leave it up to him and he really seems to enjoy it.

 The caregiver relief program allows my husband an opportunity to be out of the home safely.
 I truly appreciate Patrick coming twice a week.
 A wonderful friendship has developed due to the consistency for at least 7 years.

-Whether you are a survivor, caregiver, or just looking to learn more about ABI, check out our highlighted resources below.
+Whether you are a survivor, caregiver, or just looking to learn more about ABI, we can point you in the right direction.
+View our highlighted resources below.